opencv/opencv/modules/video/doc/motion_analysis_and_object_tracking.rst

 ..
 [Lucas81] Lucas, B., and Kanade, T. An Iterative Image Registration Technique with an Application to Stereo Vision, Proc. of 7th International Joint Conference on Artificial Intelligence (IJCAI), pp. 674-679.

 ..
-[Welch95] Greg Welch and Gary Bishop â€œAn Introduction to the Kalman Filterâ€?, 1995
+[Welch95] Greg Welch and Gary Bishop "An Introduction to the Kalman Filter", 1995

 ..
 [Tao2012] Michael Tao, Jiamin Bai, Pushmeet Kohli and Sylvain Paris.
 SimpleFlow: A Non-iterative, Sublinear Optical Flow Algorithm.
 Computer Graphics Forum (Eurographics 2012)